trendwerk/domains/README.md

 ### Configuration

 The `.domains` file is the main configuration file for this plugin and contains all domains.
-It is set up in the format `blogId:url`.
+It is set up in the format `blogId:domain`.
+Domain aliases can be created by separating domains by a comma.
 For example:

 ```
-2=www.example.com
+2=www.example.com,example.com
 3=www.example.org
 ```

 The domains file should be located in the root of your project.
-This file should probably be excluded from version control, since enviroments are usually run on different URLs.
+This file should probably be excluded from version control, since enviroments are usually run on different domains.
 When using [Capistrano](http://capistranorb.com/) for deployment, it should be defined as a linked file.

 _Note: This plugin searches for the `.domains` file in the folder where WordPress is located and a maximum of two folders up._